Your Statement Balance vs. Current Balance: Do You Know the Difference?

 After understanding these two balances, consumers can make smart choices regarding their credit cards.

-A Closer Look at the Two
+A Closer Look at Both Balances

 The statement balance refers to the amount the cardholder owed at the end of the last billing cycle.
 At the end of each billing cycle, credit card companies print the statement and send it to the consumer.
 The statement balance does not change until the end of the next billing statement.